 Today in our video series “How Undyed Yarn is Made”, we’re meeting Miriam and Lourdes, two of the master sorters at the Arequipa, Perú based mill we work with.
 This process is special to the Alpaca yarn production process.

 Miriam and Lourdes fulfill one of the most nuanced roles in the entire yarn making process.
-Alpaca fiber is humanely shorn, collected, and packaged into large bundles in the Peruvian highlands.
+Alpaca fibre is humanely shorn, collected, and packaged into large bundles in the Peruvian highlands.
 Trucks deliver the bundles to the sorting facility.

-The master sorters take the upmost pride in the work they do, and many of them come from families that have worked in the fiber industry for generations.
+The master sorters take the upmost pride in the work they do, and many of them come from families that have worked in the fibre industry for generations.
 The alpaca industry is a vital part of this region as it is an important source of local employment, especially for women.

 We hope you’ve enjoyed meeting master sorters Miriam and Lourdes.
 When you dye with our LATTE, and STEAM blends, which include Baby Alpaca, and IVORY, which includes the ultra luxurious Royal Alpaca, you’ll know exactly who to thank for an exceptionally soft and beautiful yarn!